All bills signed into law by Donald Trump that will affect you

 SJ Res 1: A Joint Resolution Approving the Location of a Memorial to Commemorate and Honor the Members of the Armed Forces Who Served on Active Duty in Support of Operation Desert Storm or Operation Desert Shield

-What It Will Do: Desert Storm and Desert Shield service memorial has been in the works for about seven years now; its development was initiated by the private sector, and it will be funded through some $25 million in private donations and funds.
+What It Will Do: A Desert Storm and Desert Shield service memorial has been in the works for about seven years now; its development was initiated by the private sector, and it will be funded through some $25 million in private donations and funds.
 Legislation authorizing the creation of the memorial on federal lands (in Washington, DC) passed through Congress in 2015.
 This new measure just approves, as a matter of procedure, the ultimate choice for its placement within the city—near the national mall.

 Who It Will Affect: This measure moves a long-sought goal of recognition of those veterans one step closer to reality.
 These operations (in 1990 and 1991) are too often treated as a historical footnote—a prelude to modern American military entanglements in the Middle East.
 Remembering this conflict is a reminder of America’s historic commitment to intervening on behalf of friends and allies (like Kuwait during its occupation by Saddam Hussein’s Iraq) and role in forming international defensive coalitions (like the 33-nation coalition that collaborated in these operations) in an era of increasing discord and isolationism.